iamfranco/MarsRoverChallenge/README.md

 }
 ```

+In theory, I could use a `class` for the `Coordinates` instead of a `struct`.
+But `class` is reference type whereas `struct` is value type, so it is easier to do equality comparison for `struct`.
+Also, `struct` is not nullable, so I don't have to perform null check for methods that take `Coordinates` as input.

-where we overload the `+` operator so that adding 2 Coordinates will return its "vector sum":
+In the `Coordinates` struct, we overloaded the `+` operator so that adding 2 Coordinates will return its "vector sum":

 $$
 \begin{align}